 Written statement presented to the Congress, such as the President's Budget or the State of the Union address.

 Non-debatable motion, available in the House and its legislative committees, which, when agreed to, cuts off further debate, prevents the offering of additional amendments, and brings the pending matter to an immediate vote.

 In contrast to public bills (which apply to public matters and deal with individuals only by classes), a private bill proposes to provide benefits that are restricted to one or more specified individuals (including corporations or institutions), typically when no other legal remedy is available.

-The Legislative Subject term "Private Legislation" is assigned to measures propose to provide benefits that are restricted to one or more specified individuals.
+The Legislative Subject term "Private Legislation" is assigned to measures proposed to provide benefits that are restricted to one or more specified individuals.
 Measures with a Legislative Subject term assignment "Private Legislation" usually do not get a Policy Area term assignment.